Sourland:

 by Mary D’Amore

-Analogous in every detail, this novel experiments with the relevance of pathologies and societal mindsets, then and now.
+Analogous in every detail, Sourland experiments with the relevance of pathologies and societal mindsets, then and now, providing material for both the reader and for classroom discussion at every level of study.

-21st Century American English has been chosen to translate every word and transform meaning and message for the contemporary reader—critical for the story line, scene descriptions, and character and historical empathy.
+21st Century American English has been chosen to translate each passage and transform meaning and message for the contemporary reader from YA to Adult—critical for the story line, and scene and character descriptions.

 117,000 words